+Basically, a man who procreates is considered a father.
+But a man can be also be a father without having a biological link to his children.
 There's more to being a father than merely contributing seed to the forming of another human being.
 Way more; but all you fathers out there already know that.
 And so, today we salute you.

 I love my father.
 Growing up I did not get to spend much time with him.
-He worked a lot, sometimes two jobs plus side projects to earn enough money so he could, in his words, "Put food on the table and have a roof over our heads".
+He worked a lot, sometimes two jobs plus side projects to earn enough money so he could, in his words, "Put food on the table and a roof over our heads".
 I respected that but as a kid I didn't fully understand it.

 My grandfather was a hard man.
 Haunted by the old school advice from gramps that a man provides for his family above all costs; that a man is judged by what he does, not who he is inside.
 That hopes and dreams don't matter.
 What matters is what you can produce and that you put food on the table and keep a roof overhead.

 As I reached my late teenage years my father began to realize the damage he'd done to his children and to himself by following the bad example of his father.
 A lifestyle example, by the way, that didn't work out well for my Grandfather's family either.
 My aunts and uncles love each other but have no warm feelings toward their own father who raised them.

 In my early 20's, he supported me when I fell on hard times.
 He provided me with the tools and the means to start my first business, to which I am forever grateful.
 And still to this day, as an adult with kids of my own, he and I remain close.
 And dare I say, even good friends.

 As stated earlier, there's more to being a father than merely contributing seed to the forming of another human being.
 Way more.
 For all you fathers out there I'm going to state the obvious.
 Hopefully it's only a reminder, maybe it's something new: Spend Quality Time with Your Children.

 Your children are more precious to you in this world than anything else.
 Teach them, guide them, hold them, and love them.
 It's good for you, but it's everything for them.
 Your children desperately crave your approval.
 Not just knowing that you approve of certain things they do, but that you approve of each child, individually, as a human being.
 Sometimes we've grown so far from our own childhood that we've forgotten that.